zetxqx/gateway-api-inference-extension/site-src/guides/metrics-and-observability.md

-# Metrics
+# Metrics & Observability

-This guide describes the current state of exposed metrics and how to scrape them.
+This guide describes the current state of exposed metrics and how to scrape them, as well as accessing pprof profiles.

 ## Requirements